 To the Members

-Your Directors take pleasure in presenting the 5th Integrated Report(prepared as per the framework set forth by the International Integrated ReportingCouncil) and the 113th Annual Accounts on the business and operations of Tata SteelLimited ('Company') along with the summary of standalone and consolidatedfinancial statements for the year ended March 31 2020.
+Your Directors take pleasure in presenting the 6th Integrated Report(prepared as per the framework set forth by the International Integrated ReportingCouncil) and the 114th Annual Accounts on the business and operations of Tata SteelLimited ('Tata Steel' or 'Company') along with the summary of the standalone andconsolidated financial statements for the financial year ended March 31 2021.

 A. Financial Results

 |Revenue from operations ||64869.00 ||60435.97 ||156294.18 ||148971.71 |